ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 Framer Motion provides a wide range of properties like <b>scale</b>, <b>rotate</b>, <b>translateX</b>, and many more to animate different aspects of an element.
 You can also use the transition prop to define the <b>duration, delay, and easing of the animation</b>.

 That's fantastic!
 You can already imagine how you can use these animations to enhance the user experience in your app.

-# Let's see, Advanced features or tips that we can use?

-Framer Motion also supports keyframes, staggering animations, and even gesture-based animations.
-You can create really complexand interactive animations using these features.

-Additionally, make sure to explore the documentation and the examples on the Framer Motion website.
-They provide a wealth of information and inspiration.

-I'm glad I could help.
-I'm sure you'll create some amazing animations with Framer Motion.
-If you have any more questions alongthe way, feel free to reach out.
-Happy animating!
 --

 ##  Here are a few examples of animations you can create using Framer Motion in React